 Occasionally, ondansetron precipitates at the stopper/vial interface in vials stored upright.
 Potency and safety are not affected.
 If a precipitate is observed, resolubilize by shaking the vial vigorously.

+-CONTRAINDICATIONS-

--CONTRAINDICATIONS-• Patients known to have hypersensitivity (e.g., anaphylaxis) to this product or any of its components.
-(4) Concomitant use of apomorphine.
+- Patients known to have hypersensitivity (e.g., anaphylaxis) to this product - Concomitant use of apomorphine.
 (4, 7.2)